-The main road up from The Square into Aspley Guise, to the east of Woburn Sands, and then onwards to Bedford.
-At the bottom of Aspley Hill was the first commercial centre of Woburn Sands, known as ‘Cheapside’.
+The main road eastwards up from The Square into Aspley Guise, then onwards towards Bedford.
+At the bottom of Aspley Hill was an area known as ‘Cheapside’, the first commercial centre of Woburn Sands.

 A residential area to the west of Station Road, near the railway station.
 Named after wildlife that used to frequent the area when there was less happening on the site!